sonal2694/Koogle/README.md

 The search engine runs on http://127.0.0.1:5000/.

-### Test 1
+### Input

 Type your query in the search box and click on SEARCH.
 For example,

 ```
 traditional sport
 ```
-You get directed to another page where you can select your desired images.
+You get directed to another page with the results where you can select your desired images.

 ## Built With